 Other chromosomal conditions

-Chromosomal conditions involving the sex chromosomes often affect sex determination (whether a person has the sexual characteristics of a male or a female), sexual development, and fertility.
+Other chromosomal conditions involving the sex chromosomes can also often affect sex development and fertility.
 The signs and symptoms of these conditions vary widely and range from mild to severe.
 They can be caused by missing or extra copies of the sex chromosomes or by structural changes in these chromosomes.

-Rarely, males may have more than one extra copy of the Y chromosome in every cell (polysomy Y).
+Rarely, more than one extra copy of the Y chromosome can occur in every cell (polysomy Y).
 For example, the presence of two extra Y chromosomes is written as 48,XYYY.
 The extra genetic material in these cases can lead to skeletal abnormalities, decreased IQ, and delayed development, but the features of these conditions are variable.